yanfroes/paper/README.md

 - has_many authors through authorships
 - has_many editions
-  - has_one cover
+  - has_one cover -> changed to has_many
 - has_one isbn
+- has_many covers -> added in order for the PT-AT gem to work

+Edittion

+- has_one cover -> changed to has_many

 Person

 - has_many books through authorships

+## setup

+1. `bundle install`
+2. `rails db:create`
+3. `rails db:migrate`
+4. `rails db:seed` # optional, will create sample person

-## How to use
+## How to use the app

 - Create a new Person.
 - Create a new Book.
 - Input Book data, save the Book.
-- Edit the newly created Book, and save the Book.
+- Edit the created Book, change the cover value, then save the Book.
-- Click Versions of the Book.
+- Click Versions of the book.
 - Click Restore to this version.

 ## Expected behavior